[Discographies] [CD order form]

 Generally speaking, there are two kinds of traditions, namely classical traditions and folk traditions.
 Music from the 'classical tradition' refers to 'sophisticated' music (or classical music) as opposed to folkloric music or music to dance.
 The major parts of classical traditions can be dated back several hundreds year, with some even over thousand years in Chinese history.
 It is mainly an oral tradition from generation to generation; there were written scores combining numbers and symbols representing pitch and finger techniques.
 However it is almost impossible to play directly from the score without learning the from a teacher.

 Traditional music in the classical sense is intimately linked to poetry and to various forms of lyric drama and is more or less poetry without words.
 In the same manner as poetry, music sets out to express human feelings, soothe suffering and bring spiritual elevation.
-Their interpretation requires not only perfection of pipa playing techniques, but also (and more) relies on the level of spiritual development of the interpreters in order to deliver the deep meaning and inner feeling of the master pieces (see the intervew article with Paula Kirman for further discussion).
+Their interpretation requires not only perfection of pipa playing techniques, but also (and more) relies on the level of spiritual development of the interpreters in order to deliver the deep meaning and inner feeling of the master pieces (see Interview with Liu Fang).

 The folk melodies are rarely used unchanged for pipa concerts, but have been a constant source of inspiration for contemporary composition.
 Most contemporary music for the pipa takes advantage of advanced pipa techniques and music theories.
 The sources of inspiration are rich and are mostly traditional and folkloric themes.
 In fact, many pieces simply modify, transcribe or rearrange those melodies, so successfully such that some of the excellent works have been regarded as part of the growing classical repertoire, for instance the famous Dance of Yi People composed by Wang Hui-Ran.
 The repertoire is further expended by pieces composed or arranged for duets or trios in which the pipa is accompanied by cello, guitar, flute, piano or zheng.
 There are also pieces for pipa and orchestra.
 Famous pipa concerti are Little sisters on the grassland (Liu Dehai and Wu Zhuqiang), Ghost Opera (Tan Dun), Mulan (Gu Guanren), and The king takes off his armour (arranged from traditional solo piece by Zhou Long, an different version by Yang liqin).
 Note that are several new works for pipa concertos in recent years in China.